7 Tips for Getting Back to Your Yoga Practice After an Injury

 Mantras

 Using mantras can remind you to accept yourself as you are.
-So, when you repeat mantras like, “I am that I am”, or “I am perfect”, you are letting yourself know that you are in the exact place you are supposed to be.
-And, you are perfect!
-This doesn’t mean you don’t have flaws, but embrace and accept them.
-And, instead of being hard on yourself, it’s important to honor where you are in your practice.
+So, when you repeat mantras like, “I am that I am”, or “I am perfect”, you are reminding yourself that you are in the exact place you are supposed to be.
+And, that you are perfect in this moment.

 7. Leave your ego at the door.